PrasadDaCDH/Mykubeproject/kubernetesCOmmands.md

 #kubectl get pods

 5>To get the full information on running pods
-#kubectl git pods -o wide
+#kubectl get pod -o wide

 6>TO delete the pod
 #kubectl delete pod "nameofthepod"